The MiSTer Station

 Playstation hardware – Space within the case.

-I know that it is actually a lot of space to work with but from my previously NESPi 4 case mod (a Raspberry Pi 4 in a NES).
-I also know that cable plugs sticking out of the board and the cables themselves take up tremendously more space then it initially may look like.
+I know that it is actually a lot of space to work with but from my previously NESPi 4 case mod (a Raspberry Pi 4 in an old NES box).
+I also know that cable plugs sticking out of the board and the cables will, by themselves, take tremendously more space then it initially may look like.

 Know-how